 The purpose of the Annual Meeting of the National Certified Public Manager Consortium is to provide the Board of Directors and the full Consortium membership an opportunity to meet and conduct Consortium business.

-5.2 Midyear Meeting

-The purpose of the Midyear Meeting is to provide the Executive Council with an additional opportunity to conduct business that may require special or immediate attention or that must be completed before the Annual Meeting is convened.
-All Board Members are strongly encouraged to participate.
+5.

 5.4 Committee, Goal Team, Task Force, and Additional Meetings